resistbot/contact-officials/README.md

 * In a `success` section, instead of `body`, one can specify text that must match an alert, or one can specify a CSS selector for an element that must be found.
 See `states/WA/governor.yaml` for an example of the alert functionality, and `states/CA/lower.yaml` for an example of a CSS selector.
+You can also specify a custom `timeout` directive, in seconds, to wait for the success criteria to appear.
+See `states/FL/governor.yaml` for an example.

 * In `recaptcha` section, a `callback` and `callback_selector` can optionally be defined.
 If the recaptcha callback is not defined in a data-callback attribute on the captcha element, its callback will